 This habitat includes pole-sized (approximately 5-10 in [12-25 cm] diameter at breast height) to mature conifer plantations and naturally occurring upland forests with more than 75% cover of conifer trees.
-Eastern hemlock and white pine are typical species of spontaneous conifer stands in the area.
+Eastern hemlock, white pine, and eastern red cedar are typical species of naturally-occurring conifer stands in the area.
+It is important to note that different kinds of conifer forests play different ecological roles in the landscape.
+For example, forests of eastern red cedar are short-lived and are typically replaced by hardwoods over time, while eastern hemlock forests are long-lived and capable of perpetuating themselves in the absence of significant disturbance (although the hemlock woolly adelgid may destroy many hemlock forests and it is unclear which tree species will replace the hemlocks).
 Various native and non-native species are used in conifer plantations.
 In general, plantations are more uniform in size and age of trees, structure, and overall species composition than natural conifer stands.
-Conifer stands are used by many species of owls (e.g., barred owl, great horned owl, long-eared owl, short-eared owl) and other raptors (e.g., Cooper's hawk and sharp-shinned hawk) for roosting and sometimes nesting.
-Pine siskin, red-breasted nuthatch, black-throated green warbler, evening grosbeak, purple finch, and Blackburnian warbler nest in conifer stands.
-American woodcock sometimes uses conifer stands for nesting and foraging.
+Conifer stands are used by many species of owls (e.g., barred owl,\ great horned owl, long-eared owl,\ short-eared owl\) and other raptors (e.g., Cooper's hawk\ and sharp-shinned hawk\) for roosting and sometimes nesting.
+Pine siskin,\ red-breasted nuthatch,\ black-throated green warbler,\ evening grosbeak,\ purple finch,\ and Blackburnian warbler\ nest in conifer stands.
+American woodcock\ sometimes uses conifer stands for nesting and foraging.
 Conifer stands also provide important habitat for a variety of mammals, including eastern cottontail, red squirrel, and eastern chipmunk (Bailey and Alexander 1960).
 Some conifer stands provide winter shelter for white-tailed deer and can be especially important for them during periods of deep snow cover.